handmade success

 Selling CBD online

-Selling CBD direct-to-consumer online is possible, but it’s harder than selling other products.
-Payment processors are a consistent friction point.
 Major processors like Stripe and PayPal have historically restricted or banned CBD sales, citing regulatory uncertainty.
-You’ll likely need to work with a high-risk payment processor — expect higher processing fees in exchange for reliable service.
+You’ll need to work with a high-risk payment processor (expect higher fees in exchange for reliable service).

 Tracking your CBD inventory